 - Evaluate a software product’s risk

-- Review potential risks from newly discovered vulnerabilities
+- Review potential risks from newly discovered security vulnerabilities

 Note that compliance with these new mandates also means documenting processes.
-Security, development, and compliance teams will need to agree on the processes, practices, and documentation that will enable them to implement SBOM compliance.
+Security, development teams, devops, and compliance teams will need to agree on the processes, practices, and documentation that will enable them to implement SBOM compliance.
+This is important for third-party components, developer ecosystems, open source components, and their functionality.

 Risk Management with SBOMs